honeycombs89/honeycombs89/README.md

 😄 Pronouns: She/Her <br>
 :coffee: I currently write in Javascript, but am growing in profeciency with Java. <br>
-💡 Fun Fact: I'm the Ring-Master of a three-ring circus :circus_tent: each day.
+💡 Fun Fact: I'm Ringmaster of a three-ring circus :circus_tent: each day.
 The show acts consist of: 4 children, 4 dogs, 1 cat, and a husband.
 I was born to flourish in pandemonium :sparkles:

 ![Nicole's github stats](https://github-readme-stats.vercel.app/api?username=honeycombs89&theme=panda&layout=compact)